-Issuer: Suncorp Group Limited (ABN 66 145 290 124)

-Arranger: UBS AG, Australia Branch (ABN 47 088 129 613)

-Joint Lead Citigroup Global Markets Australia Pty Limited (ABN 64 003 114 832)

-Managers: National Australia Bank Limited (ABN 12 004 044 937)

-UBS AG, Australia Branch (ABN 47 088 129 613) Westpac Banking Corporation (ABN 33 007 457 141)

-Registrar andAustraclear Services Limited (ABN 28 003 284 419) or any other person Calculation Agent: appointed by the Issuer to maintain the Register and perform any other duties as specified in the Registry Agreement.

-Paying Agent: Suncorp-Metway Limited (ABN 66 010 831 722)

-SML acts solely as Paying Agent pursuant to its agreement with the Issuer and has no obligation to Holders.
-The Notes are not deposit liabilities of, or guaranteed by, SML.

-Each of the Calculation Agent and Paying Agent act as agent solely for the

-Issuer and may be replaced by the Issuer.

-Issue Date: Expected to be 1 September 2020.
+Issuer: Suncorp Group Limited (ABN 66 145 290 124) Arranger: Barrenjoey Markets Pty Limited (ABN 66 636 976 059) Joint Lead Managers: Australia and New Zealand Banking Group Limited (ABN 11 005 357 522) Barrenjoey Markets Pty Limited (ABN 66 636 976 059) Citigroup Global Markets Australia Pty Limited (ABN 64 003 114 832) National Australia Bank Limited (ABN 12 004 044 937) UBS AG, Australia Branch (ABN 47 088 129 613) Registrar and Calculation Agent: Austraclear Services Limited (ABN 28 003 284 419) or any other person appointed by the Issuer to maintain the Register and perform any other duties as specified in the Registry Agreement.
+Paying Agent: Suncorp-Metway Limited (ABN 66 010 831 722) SML acts solely as Paying Agent pursuant to its agreement with the Issuer and has no obligation to Holders.
+The Notes are not deposits with, deposit liabilities of, or guaranteed by, SML.
+Each of the Calculation Agent and Paying Agent act as agent solely for the Issuer and may be replaced by the Issuer.
+Issue Date: Expected to be 5 April 2022.
 Denomination: Subject to any applicable legal or regulatory requirements, Notes will be issued in denominations of A\$10,000.
 Form of Notes: Notes will take the form of entries in a Register.
-No certificate will be issued unless the Issuer determines that certificates should be available or are required by any applicable law.
+No certificates will be issued unless the Issuer determines that certificates should be available or are required by any applicable law.
 Deed Poll: The Notes will be constituted under, and Holders of the Notes will have the benefit of, the Deed Poll.
 Title: Entries in the Register in relation to a Note constitute conclusive evidence that the person so entered is the absolute owner of the Note subject to correction for fraud or error.

-Maturity Date: 1 December 2035, or if that day is not a Business Day, the following Business

-Day.

-Status and Ranking of the Notes:

-The Notes constitute direct and unsecured subordinated obligations of the Issuer, ranking:

-- (a) ahead of the claims of all Junior Ranking Creditors; - (b) equally without any preference among themselves; - (c) equally with the claims of all Equal Ranking Creditors; and - (d) behind the claims of Senior Ranking Creditors.

-If Notes are required to be Converted on account of a Non-Viability Trigger Event (see "Conversion to Ordinary Shares of the Issuer following a Non-Viability Trigger Event" below), the position of a Holder in respect of those Notes will be as follows:
+Maturity Date: 1 June 2037, or if that day is not a Business Day, the following Business Day.
+Status and Ranking of the Notes: The Notes constitute direct and unsecured subordinated obligations of the Issuer, ranking: (a) ahead of the claims of all Junior Ranking Creditors; (b) equally without any preference among themselves; (c) equally with the claims of all Equal Ranking Creditors; and (d) behind the claims of Senior Ranking Creditors.
+If Notes are required to be Converted on account of a Non-Viability Trigger Event (see "Conversion to Ordinary Shares of the Issuer following a Non-Viability Trigger Event" below), the position of a Holder in respect of those Notes will be as follows: (a) if those Notes are Converted, the Holder will become a holder of the Conversion Number of Ordinary Shares, in which case the Ordinary

-- (a) if those Notes are Converted, the Holder will become a holder of the Conversion Number of Ordinary Shares, in which case the Ordinary Shares received may be worth significantly less than the Face Value of Notes held, and the Holder will rank for payment on a winding-up of the Issuer equally with other holders of Ordinary Shares; and - (b) if for any reason (including, without limitation, an Inability Event) Conversion of any Notes which are required to be Converted does not occur within 5 Business Days of the Trigger Event Date, then: - (i) the relevant Notes will not be Converted on the Trigger Event Date and will not be Converted or Redeemed under the Terms on any subsequent date; and - (ii) the relevant Holder's rights (including to payment of Interest (including, without limitation, any Arrears of Interest and any Additional Interest) and payment of Face Value and to be issued with the Conversion Number of Ordinary Shares) in relation to such Notes will be immediately and irrevocably Written-Off with effect on and from the Trigger Event Date.
+Shares received may be worth significantly less than the Face Value of Notes held, and the Holder will rank for payment on a winding-up of the Issuer equally with other holders of Ordinary Shares; and

+- (b) if for any reason (including, without limitation, an Inability Event) Conversion of any Notes which are required to be Converted does not occur within 5 Business Days of the Trigger Event Date, then: - (i) the relevant Notes will not be Converted on the Trigger Event Date and will not be Converted or Redeemed under the Terms on any subsequent date; and - (ii) the relevant Holder's rights (including to payment of Interest (including, without limitation, any Arrears of Interest and any Additional Interest) and payment of Face Value and to be issued with the Conversion Number of Ordinary Shares) in relation to such Notes will be immediately and irrevocably Written-Off with effect on and from the Trigger Event Date.